 Atlantic White Cedar vs Eastern Redcedar

 These two species are easily confused where their ranges overlap, especially on mature trees with scalelike foliage.
-The two can be told apart easily by closely examining their seed cones, and also by their bark.
-Young trees can be readily distinguished by their foliage.
-Redcedar is much more common and widely adaptable; it prefers drier sites.
+They can be told apart easily by closely examining their seed cones, and by bark, shape, and foliage color.
+Although they can occur near each other, they have little habitat overlap by specific site.
+Redcedar is much more common and widely adaptable, and prefers drier sites.
 Atlantic white cedar is limited to acidic wetlands.
+Both are occasional in landscaping.

 Atlantic White Cedar (Chamaecyparis thyoides) | Eastern Redcedar (Juniperus virginiana) |